hp6000x/mcswitch/README.md

 9. Select it from the list and click OK to launch.

-10. If you want to create another, run the script, select "Create New", name it and exit the script, then repeat steps 1-9
+10. If you want to create another, run the script, select "Create New", name it, launch it and exit, then repeat steps 3-9

 # What do I do next?